X86: 32-bit

 With the advent of the 32-bit 80386 processor, the 16-bit general-purpose registers, base registers, index registers, instruction pointer, and FLAGS register, but not the segment registers, were expanded to 32 bits.
 The nomenclature represented this by prefixing an "E" (for "extended") to the register names in x86 assembly language.
 Thus, the AX register corresponds to the lower 16 bits of the new 32-bit EAX register, SI corresponds to the lower 16 bits of ESI, and so on.
 The general-purpose registers, base registers, and index registers can all be used as the base in addressing modes, and all of those registers except for the stack pointer can be used as the index in addressing modes.

 Two new segment registers (FS and GS) were added.
 With a greater number of registers, instructions and operands, the machine code format was expanded.
 To provide backward compatibility, segments with executable code can be marked as containing either 16-bit or 32-bit instructions.
 Special prefixes allow inclusion of 32-bit instructions in a 16-bit segment or vice versa.

 The 80386 had an optional floating-point coprocessor, the 80387; it had eight 80-bit wide registers: st(0) to st(7), like the 8087 and 80287.
 The 80386 could also use an 80287 coprocessor.
-With the 80486 and all subsequent x86 models, the floating-point processing unit (FPU) is integrated on-chip.
+The 80486 was available with an on-chip floating-point processing unit (FPU) and without it.
+All subsequent x86 models have the FPU on-chip.

 The Pentium MMX added eight 64-bit MMX integer vector registers (MM0 to MM7, which share lower bits with the 80-bit-wide FPU stack).
 With the Pentium III, Intel added a 32-bit Streaming SIMD Extensions (SSE) control/status register (MXCSR) and eight 128-bit SSE floating-point registers (XMM0 to XMM7).